Dale Earnhardt Delivered Chillingly Prophetic Words Multiple Times Just Before His Untimely Death 20 Years Ago at Daytona 500

 Dale Earnhardt was at peace with himself and the world on February 18, 2001.
 Darrell Waltrip would later recall how Earnhardt told him before the running of the 2001 Daytona 500, “I’m the happiest I’ve ever been in my life.”

 For Fox Sports, it was a happy day.
-It was the network’s first time to broadcast the Daytona 500, the Super Bowl of NASCAR.
+It was the network’s first time broadcasting the Daytona 500, the Super Bowl of NASCAR.
 Fox had been promoting the race for weeks with a big focus on Earnhardt, a favorite to win the race.
 He was chasing his second Daytona 500 victory and 35th overall win at the famous track.

 Before the race, cameras showed a relaxed Earnhardt, resting in his pits a few hours before the race.
-Fox’s Matt Yocum got the last interview with Earnhardt and what he had to say was chilling.
+Fox’s Matt Yocum got the last interview with Earnhardt, and what he had to say was chilling.

 “A little wind today.
 A little exciting.
 I think it’s going to be some exciting racing.
 You’re gonna see something you probably had never seen on Fox,” Earnhardt concluded with his trademark smirk.